 The 9 Best Foods for Athletes

-The market is flooded with foods and supplements marketed toward fitness fanatics—if you use the term “food” loosely, that is.
-From energy gels to protein powders to meal-replacement bars, you can find something packaged and processed (and usually, quite pricy) for every type of athlete, whether you’re an endurance runner or a power lifter.
+The market is overflowing with products marketed to fitness enthusiasts—if you use the term “food” loosely.
+From energy gels and protein powders to meal-replacement bars, there’s a processed (and often pricey) option for every kind of athlete, whether you’re an endurance runner or a powerlifter.

-Eating for athletic performance, however, shouldn’t just take place after the gym or right before a big event.
-It’s something you should be conscious of at every meal and every snack, say sports nutritionists Barbara Lewin and Jill Pluhar, and your strategy should involve more whole foods and natural nutrition than the factory-manufactured kind.
-Here, 9 of their favorite eats for athletes, and tips on how to make the most of their nutritional benefits.
+But eating for athletic performance shouldn’t only happen after a workout or right before a big event.
+It’s something to be mindful of at every meal and snack.
+According to sports nutritionist Barbara Lewin, the best strategy focuses on whole foods and natural nutrition, not just factory-manufactured options.
+Here are 9 top foods for athletes, plus tips on how to get the most nutritional benefit from each.

 Quinoa